sokuenryan/StackTack-App/README.md

   - Your credit card apps
   - your electric bill app
   - your wifi carrier app <br>
-Why do that when I can just build an app that stops me from logging into every app just to check the due date.
+Why do that when I can just log into one app instead of every app just to check the due date?
+Welcome to StackTack!
+My first app to make my life easier!

 # Monthly Bill Due Dates
 I moved apartments once and so I had to switch WIFI carriers.
 Usually if my bill is late by a day or so I get a warning.
 My new carrier gives me near $10 fee for late payment!